Skip to main content

 Thousands of Indian children are diagnosed with ADHD every year.
 But many of these children have an undetected, treatable vision problem that is causing - or significantly worsening - their attention and learning difficulties.
 At Caring Vision Therapy's Chennai and Hyderabad clinics, we provide comprehensive vision evaluations that identify the real cause.
 Does your child show signs of vision problems or vision problems affecting school performance?

-Why Vision Problems Are Mistaken for ADHD
+Why Are Vision Problems Mistaken for ADHD?

 A child with an undetected convergence insufficiency or visual processing problem will avoid near tasks, lose their place while reading, become restless during homework, and appear inattentive or disruptive in class.
 These are identical to the behavioural hallmarks of ADHD.